MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

           promise->set_exception(error);
      }
      ```

 ## Implement the authentication delegate

 TODO: We go through a native app, but call out Web app similarites/differences.

-As mentioned, the client is also responsible for acquiring a suitable OAuth2 access token, and providing it to the MIP SDK.
-Token acquisition is accomplished in the implementation of a delegate class, which extends the `mip::AuthDelegate` class. `mip::AuthDelegate` defines the pure virtual function `mip::AuthDelegate::AcquireOAuth2Token`, which is overriden to acquire and provide the access token.
+The MIP SDK implements authentication using class extensibility, and a coordinated request/response mechanism with the client application.
+As mentioned, the client must acquire a suitable OAuth2 access token, when asked by the MIP SDK at runtime.
+Token acquisition is accomplished in the implementation of the client's delegate class, which extends the `mip::AuthDelegate` class and implements `mip::AuthDelegate::AcquireOAuth2Token`.

 ```cpp
 class AuthDelegate {